nicoverbruggen/phpmon/README.md

 This utility will detect which PHP versions you have installed via Homebrew, and then allows you to switch between them.

 The switcher will disable all PHP-FPM services not belonging to the version you wish to use, and link the desired version of PHP.
 Then, it'll restart your desired PHP version's FPM process.
-This all happens in parallel, so this should be much faster than Valet’s switcher.
+This all happens in parallel, so this should be a bit faster than Valet’s switcher.

+If you're using Valet 3, versions of PHP-FPM required to keep isolated sites up and running will also be started or stopped as needed.

 ### Config change detection